ViewMask-1-to-3: Multi-View Consistent Image Generation via Multimodal Discrete Diffusion Models: Experiments

 \subsection{Text to Multi-view Images}

 In the T2MV task, we demonstrate the ability to generate multi-view images of an object directly from text inputs.
-Models like MV-Adapter~\cite{huang2024mvadapter} and TRELLIS~\cite{xiang2024structured} support T2MV and I2MV using different checkpoints or architectures.
-Zero123++~\cite{shi2023zero123++} and ViVid-1-to-3~\cite{kwak2023vivid} generate reference images with a T2I model before extracting the subject for novel views.
+Models like MV-Adapter~\cite{huang2025mv} and TRELLIS~\cite{xiang2025structured} support T2MV and I2MV using different checkpoints or architectures.
+Zero123++~\cite{shi2023zero123++} and ViVid-1-to-3~\cite{kwak2024vivid} generate reference images with a T2I model before extracting the subject for novel views.
 In contrast, our method directly produces novel views that preserve both the specified viewpoint and the prompt's semantic content.
-As shown in \figref{fig:vis_t2mv}, we present examples from the Objaverse dataset that were selected as test samples.
+As shown in \figref{fig:vis_t2mv}, we present representative test samples from the Objaverse dataset and compare qualitative results with MV-Adapter~\cite{huang2025mv}, TRELLIS~\cite{xiang2025structured}, and SPAD~\cite{kant2024spad}, showing that our method achieves comparable visual quality and consistency.